fyellin/PuzzleSolver/README.md

 This directory contains code to help you solve generic numeric crossword puzzles.
 It is designed to solve two different sorts of numeric crossword puzzles:

 * `EquationSolver`: Puzzles where each clue has an equation with letters as the variables.
-Users must find the correct assignment of a number to each letter so that the grid can be filled.
+The solver must find the correct assignment of a number to each letter so that the grid can be filled.

 * `ConstraintSolver`: Each clue has constraints on the answers that can go into that spot.
-In some cases, answers suitable for one clue further restrict the answers that are suitable for other clues,
+In some cases, there are further constraints between the answers of clues,

 ## Key concepts